 Comparison of drugs

-Reviews about Ciprofloxacin
+Reviews for Ciprofloxacin

 Reviews about Amoxiclav

-- Amoxiclav removes infection from the body, helps to normalize high temperature and remove inflammation.
+- Amoxiclav removes the infection from the body, helps to normalize high temperature and remove inflammation.
 The action of the tablets is almost instantaneous.

 What's better?